dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ### Review and modify the chart "COVID_CBS - Test Results"

 Open the chart "COVID_CBS - Test Results."
-Nothing in particular that is different about this chart; however we can note that it using data from Stage 3 - Lab Results in the surveillance program.
-This stage is repeatable, and by default we are seeing all of the results in this stage being displayed on the chart.
+Nothing so unique about this chart; however we can note that it using data from Stage 3 - Lab Results in the surveillance program.
+This stage is repeatable, and by default we are seeing all of the events in this program stage being displayed on the chart.

-Rather then counting the number of tests, what if we want the number of unique people with these test results?
+Rather then counting the total number of tests with these results, what if we wanted the number of unique people with these test results?
 In event reports, we were able to use the enrollment type output to both count enrollments as well as combine data from multiple stages in one list.
 We do not have that option here, but we can count the number of tracked entities.

 Open the chart options and review the output type